SairajMN/daily-logger/daily-task.md

 - Deploying a smart contract to the local blockchain ANVIL
 - Adding new network to Metamask Account
 - Deploying Smart contract locally using forge
-- private key rant 1
+- private key safety 1

 14/07/2024

-- Deploying a smart contract to the local blockchain ii -
+- Deploying a smart contract to the local blockchain iii
+- Learnt about Transaction
+- private key safety 2
+-